vpaabo/mobilab-test-task/README.md

 ---

-## Architecture overview
+## Overall Architecture

-The application follows a simple and clean architecture:
+The application follows a clean and modular architecture:

-* **UI layer**: Flutter widgets responsible only for rendering and user interaction
+* **UI Layer**: Flutter widgets handle rendering and user interactions.
-* **State management**: Riverpod (`StateNotifier`) is used to manage application state
+* **State Management**: Riverpod's `StateNotifier` is used for managing the shopping list state.
-* **Domain model**: Immutable `ShoppingItem` model
+* **Domain Model**: Immutable `ShoppingItem` class represents individual list items.
-* **Repository layer**: Handles cloud communication (Firebase Realtime Database via REST API)
+* **Repository Layer**: Handles cloud communication via Firebase Realtime Database REST API.
+* **Testing**: Business logic and repository operations are covered with unit tests using fake repositories where appropriate.

+This separation ensures maintainability, testability, and platform independence for both Android and iOS.

 ---

-## Data storage and syncing

-* The shopping list is stored in **Firebase Realtime Database**.
-* Items include a `createdAt` timestamp, allowing consistent **newest-first ordering**.
-* The app auto-polls Firebase for near real-time updates every 5 seconds.
-* Multiple devices accessing the same database see a synchronized list when refreshed or polled.

----

-## Testing

-* Unit tests cover the core shopping list logic:

-  * Initial state
-  * Adding items
-  * Toggling items
-  * Removing items
-  * Ensuring newest-first order is maintained

----

-## Tooling

-* Flutter
-* Riverpod
-* Git (version control from project start)
-* Android Emulator
-* Firebase Realtime Database (REST API)

----

 ## Notes

-* No user authentication is implemented; the same data model is shared across instances.
+* No user authentication is implemented,s the same data model is shared across instances.
+* Extra to the required functionality, I added
+  * `createdAt` field to `ShoppingItem` so the entries could be ordered.
+  * `snackBar` error message handling, which is sadly untested as I couldn't simulate the errors well enough
+* The UI is rather simple, so I did not see a need for separate UI tests.
+* I have not used Flutter/Dart before nor coded Android apps, so this project is mostly made using help of AI (I also mentioned this in the interview)